 The BankAmericard Cash Rewards™ Credit Card is a cash back credit card with a generous rewards program and a nice lineup of features, particularly for customers with other Bank of America accounts.
 BankAmericard Cash Rewards’ earning scheme focuses on gas purchases and grocery purchases, two broad spending categories that are sure to appeal to cardholders who use this as their everyday spending vehicle.

-This card competes with a number of other general-purpose cash back rewards credit cards, including Discover it, Discover it Chrome, Capital One Quicksilver Cash Rewards Credit Card, Citi Double Cash Card, Chase Freedom, Barclaycard CashForward™ World Mastercard®, and American Express Blue Cash Everyday.
+This card competes with a number of other general-purpose cash back rewards credit cards, including Discover it, Discover it Chrome, Capital One Quicksilver Cash Rewards Credit Card, Citi Double Cash Card, Chase Freedom, Barclaycard CashForward™ World Mastercard® (note: this offer is no longer available), and American Express Blue Cash Everyday.

 When you spend at least $500 within 90 days of opening your account, you get a $100 cash back bonus.